 An experience that looks good on the CV — a course in public speaking, a leadership programme, a language intensive.
 The gift is the preparation for the next chapter, not just the celebration of the last one.

 What's the best graduation gift that isn't a card with cash?
 A personalised keepsake — a novel with their name in it, an engraved piece of jewellery, or a quality professional item that references their specific qualification or career direction.
-Something that marks the specific achievement rather than a general milestone.

 How much should you spend on a graduation gift?
 For close family: £30-100.
 For a friend or more distant relative: £20-50.
 The amount matters less than the thought.
 A £25 personalised novel that acknowledges their subject or personality lands harder than a £60 generic experience voucher.

 What do you give a graduate who already has everything they need?
 An experience (a weekend trip, a professional development course), a personalised keepsake that marks the achievement, or a direct financial contribution toward something meaningful (property deposit, travel fund, equipment for their career).
-The most useful gifts at this stage are either emotional or practical — the space between is where generic gifts live.

 Are personalised gifts appropriate for graduations?
 Yes — more so than almost any other occasion.
 A graduation is a milestone that is specifically theirs: their subject, their university, their effort, their moment.
 A personalised gift acknowledges all of that in a way a generic one cannot.